Generative AI Overview: Training, Use Cases & Business Impact

 Generative AI

-Predictive in nature
+Predictive

-Creative in nature
+Creative

-What Powers Generative AI?
+What Powers Generative AI: Core Model Architectures

-1. Markov Chains (Early Stage)
+1. Markov Chains (Early Foundations)

-2. GANs (Generative Adversarial Networks)
+2. GANs – Generative Adversarial Networks

 3. Diffusion Models

-How a Generative AI Model Works?
+How Generative AI Actually Works

 Training Generative AI – From Data to Deployment